UFO Gaming Price Reaches $0.0000 (UFO)

-UFO Gaming (UFO) traded 1% lower against the US dollar during the one day period ending at 16:00 PM E.T. on November 26th.
-One UFO Gaming token can now be purchased for approximately $0.0000 or 0.00000000 BTC on major exchanges.
-UFO Gaming has a total market cap of $45.67 million and $915,082.60 worth of UFO Gaming was traded on exchanges in the last day.
-Over the last seven days, UFO Gaming has traded up 4.8% against the US dollar.
+UFO Gaming (UFO) traded down 1.6% against the U.S. dollar during the one day period ending at 21:00 PM ET on November 26th.
+One UFO Gaming token can currently be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges.
+UFO Gaming has a market cap of $45.89 million and approximately $916,623.75 worth of UFO Gaming was traded on exchanges in the last day.
+In the last week, UFO Gaming has traded 4.6% higher against the U.S. dollar.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.